ridwanabdillahi/rfcs/text/0000-rustflags.md

 4. `target.cfg(..).rustflags` from the config (.cargo/config)
 5. `host.*.rustflags` from the config (.cargo/config) if compiling a host artifact or without `--target`
 6. `build.rustflags` from the config (.cargo/config)

-7. `profile.rustflags` from the cargo manifest (Cargo.toml)
+The `--rustflag` values would override the set of rustflags calculated from the options listed above only for the current crate or the set of crates in the workspace.
+All upstream and transitive dependencies will still use the rustflags calculated from the environment variables and cargo config.

-The `--rustflag` values would be appended to set of rustflags calculated from the options listed above.
-If the same Rust compiler flags are specified multiple times through different means which are not allowed, a compiler error would be generated.
+As of today, the `profile.rustflags` manifest key is appended to the set of rustflags calculated from the environment variables and cargo config settings.
+With the addition of the `--rustflag=<RUSTFLAG>` feature, the `profile.rustflags` compiler options will work in the same manner and be appended to the invocation of `rustc`.
+The user specified command line rustflags will not override the values of the `profile.rustflags` values.

 # Drawbacks
 [drawbacks]: #drawbacks

-Multiple ways of setting rustflags already, this would add another way and would have to work with all of the existing ways.
+There currently exists multiple ways of setting Rust compiler flags when building a Rust project with Cargo.
+As we mentioned earlier, there about 7 different ways that already exist today and this RFC is proposing to add yet another option.
+This could lead to confusion about the best way to set Rust compiler flags in the community.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives